iamalaziz/Friends-Book/README.md

 > This app can be used for different purposes.
 You can use it as a Contact Book, Birthdays' List, Todo App.

-1. Update             ✅
+1. ✅Update
-2. Delete             ✅
+2. ✅Delete
-3. Create             ✅
+3. ✅Create
-3. localStorage       ✅
+3. ✅localStorage
-4. UI                 ✅
+4. ✅UI
-5. Group Deletion     ✅
+5. ✅Group Deletion
-6. Responsiveness     ✅
+6. ✅Responsiveness
-7. Context API        ✅
+7. ✅Context API

 ## 1. Main UI